marissaverdonck/BlokTech_DatingApp/README.md

 ## Installation
 1. Open up your terminal
-2. Go to the map you want to install the application
+2. Go to the file you want to install the application in
 3. Type
 `Git clone https://github.com/marissaverdonck/BlokTech_DatingApp.git`
+4. Install the dependecies
+`npm install`
+5. To get the application up and running

-`npm install InterMatching`
+`npm run start`

-## Usage

 ## License
 MIT license